philnash/philna.sh/_posts/2016-08-01-august-is-ios-month.md

 ## The task is set

 So that is August for me.
 Buried in Xcode creating a new application.
+Wish me luck and follow [my progress on GitHub](https://github.com/philnash/fxrates-ios).

-Wish me luck.
-I'll see you in the App Store.
+See you in the App Store.